datastaxdevs/workshop-intro-to-cassandra/README.md

 ![astra-db-signup](images/tutorials/astra_signup.gif)

-To create the database:
+To create the database, please note that _the `db_name` and `ks_name` in the above image are just placeholders_:

-- **For the database name** - `workshops`.
+- **For the database name** - use `workshops`.
 While Astra DB allows you to fill in these fields with values of your own choosing, please follow our recommendations to ensure the application runs properly.

-- **For the keyspace name** - `chatsandra`.
+- **For the keyspace name** - use `chatsandra`.
 Please stick to this name, it will make the following steps much easier (you have to customize here and there otherwise).
 In short:

 _Note_: if you already have a `workshops` database, for instance from a previous workshop with us, you can simply create the keyspace with the `Add Keyspace` button in your Astra DB dashboard: the new keyspace will be available in few seconds.